How to tap into the diversity of the group and increase online engagement

 This helps to highlight that diversity in a group is a strength once we understand what each person brings to the group and how this can be treated as an asset for everyone to draw upon.

-Obviously, this is a very brief overview of the diversity component of the Three Point Check-In.
-If you really want to develop your online facilitation skills I can help you.
-I’ve teamed up with Cynthia Mahoney to deliver ‘Facilitate Standout Online Experiences’.
+I’ve teamed up with my facilitation bestie, Cynthia Mahoney, to deliver ‘Facilitate Standout Online Experiences‘.
 It’s a four module program to help you to build, utilise and adapt your skills into the online environment.